Generally recognized as safe: Affirmation and notification

 For substances used in food prior to January 1, 1958, a grandfather clause allows experience based on common use in food to be used in asserting an ingredient is safe under the conditions of their intended use.

 The FDA can also explicitly withdraw the GRAS classification, as it did for trans fat in 2015.

-List of GRAS notices

-The list of GRAS notices is updated approximately each month by the FDA.

-Code of Federal Regulations
+Scientific evidence required

+For new proposals, the proponent of the GRAS exemption – usually a food manufacturer or ingredient supplier wishing to highlight a food ingredient in its manufactured product – has the burden of providing rigorous scientific evidence that use of the substance in an edible consumer product is safe.